1. THE CARDIOVASCULAR SYSTEM:

 Functional and anatomical division.
 The central nervous system: brain and spinal cord.
 The meninges and the cerebrospinal fluid.
 The peripheric nervous system.

-The final mark will consist of: average of the 4 highest marks obtained in the Kahoot tests (20%), practical exam (30%), and final theoretical exam (50%).
+The final mark will consist of: average of the 5 highest marks obtained in the Kahoot tests (20%), practical exams (20%), and final theoretical exam (60%).

-The theoretical exam will consist of multiple choice and short answer questions, whereas the practical will consist of identifying structures in given pictures and/or mannequin.
+The theoretical exam will consist of multiple choice, whereas the practical will consist of identifying structures in given pictures and/or mannequin.

 The contents studied in Anatomy II are very extensive, so it is recommended a daily routine of studies.
 The success in this subject comes from knowing the terminology, the three-dimensional visualization of the structure(s) and using that knowledge to solve problems.